josh-59/smsh/README.md

 ## Project Status

 Entering 'Alpha' Status.
-Major features are present and working, but We're still getting our wheels under us.
+Major features are present and working, but we're still getting our wheels under us.

 ## Contributing